minhbipp/OOP_project-Testing/README.md

-# 🚀 Galaxy Impact
+# Galaxy Impact

-> **An Android-based space colony management game** — recruit, train, and command a specialized crew to survive system-generated threats in a turn-based environment.
+An Android-based space colony management game — recruit, train, and command a specialized crew to survive system-generated threats in a turn-based environment.

 ---

-## 👥 Team Members
+## Team Members

 | Name | Email | Student ID |
 |------|-------|------------|